Helion Energy

-Helion Energy, Inc. is an American fusion research company, located in Everett, Washington.
-They are developing a magneto-inertial fusion technology to produce helium-3 and fusion power via aneutronic fusion, which could produce low-cost clean electric energy using a fuel that is derived exclusively from water.
+Helion Energy, Inc. is an American fusion research company located in Everett, Washington.
+It is developing a magneto-inertial fusion technology to produce fusion power and helium-3 via aneutronic fusion, which, if successful, would produce low-cost clean electric energy using a fuel that can be derived exclusively from water.

 History

 The company was founded in 2013 by David Kirtley, John Slough, Chris Pihl, and George Votroubek.
 The management team won the 2013 National Cleantech Open Energy Generation competition and awards at the 2014 ARPA-E Future Energy Startup competition, were members of the 2014 Y Combinator program, and were awarded a 2015 ARPA-E ALPHA contract, "Staged Magnetic Compression of FRC Targets to Fusion Conditions".

-In 2022, the company was one of five finalists for the 2022 GeekWire Awards for innovation of the year, specifically for fusion energy start up category.
+Helion was one of five finalists for the 2022 GeekWire Awards for innovation of the year.
+It was one of five finalists for the 2023 GeekWire Best workplaces of the year.

+On May 10, 2023, Helion Energy announced that it had agreed to provide 50 MWe to Microsoft starting in 2028.
+This is the first commercial agreement for fusion energy.
+Commentators are skeptical.

+In October 2023, Helion and Nucor Corporation, the largest steel producer and recycler in North America, agreed to develop a 500-MWe fusion power plant at one of Nucor's manufacturing facilities.
+Their target for beginning operations is 2030.

+Helion was a finalist for the 2025 GeekWire Awards in the category of Sustainable Innovation of the Year.

 Technology

+Helion's approach uses a linear fusion system with pulsed magnetic compression and differs from the traditional design for fusion reactions, which relies on tokamaks.

-This system is intended to operate at 1 Hz, injecting plasma, compressing it to fusion conditions, expanding it, and recovering the energy to produce electricity.
-The pulsed-fusion system that is used is theoretically able to run 24/7 for electricity production.
-Due to its compact size, the systems may be able to replace current fossil fuel infrastructure without major needs for investment.
+The system is intended to operate at 1 Hz, injecting plasma, compressing it to fusion conditions, expanding it, and recovering the energy to produce electricity.
+The pulsed-fusion system used is said to be theoretically capable of running 24/7 for electricity production.
+Due to its compact size, the systems would be able to replace current fossil fuel infrastructure without major needs for investment.

 Fuel

 Helion uses a combination of deuterium and ^{3}He as fuel.
 Deuterium and 3He allows mostly aneutronic fusion, releasing only 5% of its energy in the form of fast neutrons.
 Commercial 3He is rare and expensive.
-Instead Helion produces 3He by D-D side reactions to the deuterium - 3He reactions.
-D-D fusion has an equal chance of producing a 3He atom and of producing a tritium atom plus a proton.
+Instead Helion plans to produce 3He by deuteron–deuteron (D–D) side reactions to the D–3He reactions.
+D–D fusion has an equal chance of producing a 3He atom and of producing a tritium (3H) atom plus a proton.
 Tritium beta decays into more 3He with a half-life of 12.32 years.
 Helion plans to capture the 3He produced this way and reuse it as fuel.
 Helion has a patent on this process.

 Confinement

 This fusion approach uses the magnetic field of a field-reversed configuration (FRC) plasmoid (operated with solid state electronics derived from power switching electronics in wind turbines) to prevent plasma energy losses.
-An FRC is a magnetized plasma configuration notable for its closed field lines, high Beta and lack of internal penetrations.
+An FRC is a magnetized plasma configuration notable for its closed field lines, high beta and lack of internal penetrations.